 COVID-19 (Coronavirus) Information

 Many cruise lines have suspended operations which will affect scheduled visits throughout the season and we are monitoring the situation.
-Confirmations are awaited and further updates will show on our cruise list as changes are confirmed by the cruise lines.
+Updates will show on our visit list as changes are confirmed by the cruise lines.

 Our reception at Albert Building is closed for public access but continues to be manned daily, with access permitted for only essential personnel and deliveries.